BigMassive/CONCRETE/site_content/foundation_and_services/the_concrete_stack/ipfs.md

 ## IPFS overview

 The [Inter-Planetary File System (IPFS)](https://ipfs.tech/) provides a distributed and decentralised approach to data storage[^bittorrent].
 We need a way to store and retrieve data in a decentralised network.
-In centralised systems, the name of a data source commonly reflects its location eg a file location, or a web-address.
+In centralised systems, the name of a data source commonly reflects its location eg file names, or web-address.
 This approach is not appropriate for distributed and decentralised systems.
 In an IPFS network, data is immutable (it cannot change); it can be stored and replicated, as often as desired, on any node.
 The name of the data represents its content.
 Users can request that content from anywhere.
 As long as one connected node has it, it can be recovered.

 [^bittorrent]:
     As a mental short-cut for some people 'of a certain age', IPFS has many similarties with Bittorrent file sharing from the pre-Spotify and Netflix era.
 A data source is named, and can be requested, and served, from anywhere across a distributed network.